mlilback/rc2SwiftClient/Issues.md

 * image icons drawn in results have a white background, not transparent. the pdfs have transparency in pixelmator and illustrator

-* was able to style all contents of editor as a single help link. likely from selecting text in editor when trying to click

 * compute engine barfs on markdown files with a space in their name

 * add output segmented control (console, html, pdf, image)